Grooming Your Pet at Home

 BATHS: DOGS

 Bathe your dog about once a month using a gentle canine shampoo.
-Steer clear of any human shampoos as these can be too harsh and may dry out their skin.
+Steer clear of any human shampoos, because these can be too harsh and might dry out their skin.

 • Keep the water warm (never hot) so the bathing experience is calming and as enjoyable as possible.

-• Be sure to rinse off all of the soap so their fur doesn’t absorb shampoo.
+• Be sure to rinse off all the soap so their fur doesn’t absorb shampoo.

 • Put a bathmat down and gently dry your dog with a towel.
 If your dog enjoys the feeling of a blow-dryer, always set it to warm (not hot) to keep them comfortable.